 I believe that growth and healing comes through the process, and that the meaning is derived by you.
-I can offer drawing assessments if we believe it may be helpful, particularly with children or those who have more difficulty communicating verbally.
+I can however offer drawing assessments if we believe it may be helpful, particularly with children or those who have more difficulty communicating verbally.

 What do I need

-We’ll discuss what art supplies you have on hand and what media you’d like to explore.
+If you would like to use art as part of your treatment, we’ll discuss what art supplies you have on hand and what media you’d like to explore.